christos99/Smart_Traffic_Management_Database/README.md

 A smart city is a technologically advanced urban area that leverages data collection and analysis to enhance various aspects of city operations, including traffic management.

-## Repository
-The project repository can be found [here](https://github.com/christos99/smart-traffic-management-database).

 ## Database Design
 The database design for the application includes: